-- .A31 Audit engagement areas where risk may be significant include, but are not limited to, fraud considerations, use of estimates, emerging issues, and assertions that are difficult to audit. - .A32 Although it is ultimately the firm's responsibility, the team captain and firm may collaborate to determine the remediation.
+- .A32 When reviewing engagements subject to the Statements on Standards for Accounting and Review Services, team captains may refer to examples of noncompliance with applicable professional standards in appendix A of section 220 to assist with concluding whether the engagement is performed and reported on in conformity with applicable professional standards in all material respects (nonconforming).
+While nonconforming engagements are elevated to a deficiency in an engagement review, nonconforming engagements do not necessarily result in a finding, deficiency, or significant deficiency in a system review. - .A33 Audit engagement areas where risk may be significant include, but are not limited to, fraud considerations, use of estimates, emerging issues, and assertions that are difficult to audit. - .A34 Although it is ultimately the firm's responsibility, the team captain and firm may collaborate to determine the remediation.